bedekelly/baseline/README.md

 - Autoformatting with Prettier
 - Unit tests with Jest (including coverage)
 - Integration tests with Playwright

+**Developer Experience**
+- Storybook to work on components in isolation
+- `make component` script to create a component with tests, Storybook etc.
 - Visualised build dependencies with GraphViz
+- Tailwind-Override to define a styleable component library

 **Third-Party Providers**
 - Feature flags with Flagsmith